GJSayas/GJSayas.github.io/_posts/2024-01-20-getting-started.md

 ### As of now, February 24th of 2024, there aren't any personal documentations stated in this website.

-# My beginnings on Github
+# My beginnings on Github and AI
 I have studied programming before, but the creation of this website surely took time (even with the help of Paul Le's template), all because getting comfortable with a new programming platfom and language its not easy!
 This website and all of the things I will post on my Github is my take on how programming can be intuitive and not purely methodical.
+As of AI, it is not that different, except for the fact that I still don't feel capable of creating an AI model with our without a "template" haha

 #### But, Why did this start?